 I couldn’t help but feel philosophical up here, feeling at once like a small speck in the world and elevated – physically and emotionally – among these majestic, calm mountains.

 From high up here we could see for ourselves Jasper village way below with its distinctive ‘J’ shape.
-An exhilarating way to conclude our stay in this naturally, soulfully picturesque part of the world.
+An exhilarating way to conclude our 7-day itinerary in Banff and Jasper.
+It really is a naturally, soulfully picturesque part of the world.

 This post was brought to you with thanks to Jasper Riding Stables, BacTrax Camping Rentals and Jasper SkyTram.